Specnr/MultiResetWall/README.md

 ### CloseInstances.ahk
 This script will simply close all your instances for you.
 This is also an option in TheWall.ahk tray options

-### setFunctionKeys.ahk
-This script is used for setting function hotkeys f13-f24 in your OBS hotkeys if you choose to use "F" or "A" for obsSceneControlType which allows for more than 9 instances.

 ### Startup.ahk
 This script will startup your instances for you, however it will only work after your first session.